facebook/react/docs/docs/react-without-jsx.md

 Each JSX element is actually syntactic sugar for calling `React.createElement(component, props, ...children)`.
 Therefore, creating elements without JSX is possible by using `React.createElement()`.

-For example, the code below written with JSX:
+Consider the code below written with JSX:

 ```js
 class Hello extends React.Component {